shawna-p/EasyRenPyGui/README.md

 Next, open `options.rpy` and change the three values at the top of the file (`config.name`, `build.name`, and `config.save_directory`) to something unique for your project.

-Finally, inside the `audio/` and `images/` folders are two files called `delete this.md`.
-These two `.md` files are included only for the purposes of ensuring those folders are added to the repository and should be deleted.
+Finally, inside the `audio/`, `fonts/`, and `images/` folders are files called `delete this.md`.
+These three `.md` files are included only for the purposes of ensuring those folders are added to the repository and should be deleted.
 You may also freely remove any file inside the `optional files/` folder that you don't need, as they are all standalone and can be removed without consequence.

 You can then start the Ren'Py launcher, launch your new game template, and begin adding to and modifying it.